 A neighborhood outreach program in its 10th year

-Each year, the program features collaborations with local and national organizations.
-Past guest artists include the young winners of the Sphinx Competition, a national competition for Black and Latino string players; the Dance and Drum Company from the African American Cultural Center; dancers from the Latin American Institute, Burmese community choir from the International Institute; Puerto Rican composer Roberto Sierra; Atlanta Symphony assistant conductor Joseph Young; Toronto percussion ensemble TorQ Percussion Quartet; B-boy Shane Dupree Fry of Verve Dance Studio and Druminar which provides interactive drum experiences in Latin and African traditions.
+Each year, the program features collaborations with local and national organizations and artists.
+Past guest artists include the young winners of the Sphinx Competition, a national competition for Black and Latinx string players; the Dance and Drum Company from the African American Cultural Center; dancers from the Latin American Institute, Burmese Community Choir from the International Institute; Puerto Rican composer Roberto Sierra; composer and violinist Daniel Roumain; conductor Joseph Young; Toronto percussion ensemble TorQ Percussion Quartet; nationally known Project Trio; B-boy Shane Dupree Fry of Verve Dance Studio and Druminar which provides interactive drum experiences in Latin and African traditions.

 In addition to the students served directly by the program, for the last six years, the final concert has been shared with many thousands of students across Western New York through our BPO Broadcast On Demand.